Developer Tools

 A domain file is used to define the data types for your attributes or columns.
 Each domain has a name, a synonym, a logical data type, a size, precision, scale.
 In addition to these you can set:

+SQL Developer Data Modeler does not include a default domains file.
 NOTE: This is a change from the early adopter releases which had a predefined domains file.
 This file still exists in the \datamodeler\domains directory and can be imported to provide a default set of values if required.

 To create new domain definitions, select Tools > Domains Administration and click Add to create and add your own domains.
-These domains are added to the default file, defaultdomains.xml and can be used for all your projects.
+These domains are added to the default file, defaultdomains.xml and can be used for all your projects./p>

 To create a named domains file, select Tools > Domains Administration and click the Select button, next to the Domains File field.
 TYpe in a new file name and click open.
 Now you can add all the new domains to this file as described.
 In order to use the new file you need to import these domains into your current design, otherwise the default domains file is used.To import a domains file. select File > Import > Domains.
-You can accept all the domains or select those you want to import individually.
+You can accept all the domains or select those you want to import individually. /p>

 SQL Developer Data Modeler does not import packages and functions at this stage.